Skip to Main Content

 Introduction to Leases

-A lease is essentially a contract between a landlord and a tenant.
+A lease is a contract between a landlord and a tenant.
 As with any contract, both parties have the right to negotiate the terms before entering into it.

 If the lease is in writing, Texas law requires a landlord to provide the tenant with a copy of the lease within 3 business days of signing.
 Be sure to save a copy of the lease!